 For clarity Ai has it's own specific video codec called AIM.
-Any video files played through Ai should be encoded with AIM.
+Any video files played through Ai should be encoded with AIM, however Ai can handle a few other codecs.
+They must however be in a quicktime container (ending in .mov).
+It is worth noting though that full optimisations can only be achieved with AIM and thus this is the desired encoding method.